Mental health is a subject that unfortunately attracts so much stigmatism.

 There is no need to be constantly comparing yourself to others, whether it’s about friends, jobs, relationships etc.

-It is the whole ‘the grass may be greener on the other side’ kind of thing.
+It is a fruitless exercise – the ‘the grass may be greener on the other side’ kind of thing.

 Yes, others may be good farmers, have the latest machinery, are popular in the YFC scene, or have fantastic stock, but being envious won’t make you feel any better – infact it’ll make you feel worse!